 On top of all that, there is one more thing that sets Praha apart from the other big European party cities that I mentioned above.
 And that is…

-Prague is a hell of a lot cheaper than every country on the Euro (The Czech Republic’s currency is the Koruna).
+Prague is much cheaper than every country on the Euro (The Czech Republic’s currency is the Koruna).
 For example: at my favorite underground bar called U SUDU (read about it below), a half liter of beer was about $1.50USD.
 How’s that for a bargain?
-For just $10, you will be hammered.
+For just $10, you can be hammered.